migarjo/GitHub_ForkView/README.md

 ## Initiating the Script

-This script requires an initial user input of the full name of the repository in the format, "<User>/<RepositoryName>".
+This script requires an initial user input of the full name of the repository in the format, "[User]/[RepositoryName]".
 For example, once this repository inevitably goes viral and has thousands of forks, I will want to use this script by passing in the parameter, "mjohn174/GitHub_ForkView".
-This can be done by entering the command directly after calling the script from PowerShell as seen below, or by entering it when prompted.
+This can be done by entering the command directly after calling the script from PowerShell as seen below.
+If you choose not to enter the name as an initial argument, you will be prompted for it once the script has begun.

-####PS C:\Projects> GitHub_ForkView.ps1 mjohn174/GitHub_ForkView
+####  <span style="background-color:black;color:white;padding-RIGHT:50px;padding-LEFT:25px;padding-TOP:5px;padding-BOTTOM:5px">PS C:\Projects> GitHub\_ForkView.ps1   mjohn174/GitHub\_ForkView<\span>

 Once the script has been initiated, a brief description of the repository will be displayed as well as the statistics of the top 10 forks of that repository, ranked by the number of stars.
 The user will then be prompted with the options they have throughout the remainder of the script.